mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - `vfs_unlink`
 - `vfs_rmdir`

-All the above kernel functions are exported and have fairly stable API.
-By tracing above functions, we will be able to monitor:
+All the above kernel functions are exported and have a fairly stable API.
+By tracing these functions, we can monitor:

 - Number of read bytes
 - Number of write bytes